lebenswurzel/solawi-bedarf/dev/DEVELOPMENT.md

 The script will ask for a tag name, release title and will commit, push and create the release in Github using the [Github CLI](https://cli.github.com/).

+### Versioning Rules

+The version number (vX.Y.Z) is automatically suggested based on the following rules:

+- If there are any changes in `/backend/src/migrations` since the last release:
+  - Increase the minor version (Y) by one
+  - Reset the bugfix version (Z) to 0
+- Otherwise:
+  - Only increase the bugfix version (Z) by one

+For example:

+- If the last version was v0.4.28 and there are new migrations, it will suggest v0.5.0
+- If the last version was v0.4.28 and there are no new migrations, it will suggest v0.4.29

 ## Glossary

 todo